kadena-io/technical-grants/grants/prompted/KadenaStatistics.md

 Here is some images of my previous work, those were my first GUI.
 ![](https://anedak.com/PreviousWorks.png)
 GUI Miner EPIC was used to simplify the usage of a GRIN fork.
 It consist of a combination of 3 different
+programs needed to utilize the coin in a GUI.
 Doge Digger managed and autoupdated many miners, also kept preset to change coins quick.
 Github https://github.com/Thanos420NoScope
 No LinkedIn